MrStfnz/wheresgoodcoffee/README.md

 # wheresgoodcoffee
-A collection of coffee places I've been
+A collection of coffee places I've been<br>
 Source code for https://wheresgood.coffee/
 <details>
 <summary></summary>